Consult your staff

 You should get the information ready that you're going to share.

-During the consultation period you must let staff know:
+During the consultation period you must let staff know in writing:

 - why you need to make redundancies